GOP-backed school board candidates win in Milwaukee suburbs

 That could be a good sign for Republicans heading into the fall, when Evers and Republican U.S. Sen. Ron Johnson are up for reelection in November.
 Johnson last year talked about the importance of local elections heading into the midterm and encouraged constituents to “take back our school boards, our county boards, our city councils.”

 Republicans also saw wins beyond school board races.
 The Republican-backed candidate for a state appeals court seat in southeastern Wisconsin, Maria Lazar, defeated a sitting judge who was appointed by Evers.
-And Republican state Rep. Samantha Kerkman won the race for Kenosha County executive, making her the first Republican ever to hold that officially nonpartisan office.
+And Republican state Rep. Samantha Kerkman won the race for Kenosha County executive, replacing a Democrat.
+Republicans also touted wins in other Democratic parts of the state, including winning two of three seats on the Green Bay City Council and flipping majority control of seven county boards.

 Kleefisch has made education one of her top issues and said Wednesday the wins “show that Wisconsinites are fed up and want to take back control of their communities, schools and courts.”